epispot/epispot/SECURITY.md

 #### I want to use a GPG key

-**Note:** Please contact us in a separate email for the passphrase to the key shown below.

 Please note that we will rarely reply to your email using a GPG key unless it poses a threat to other users and/or packages (this is in line with GitHub's Bug Bounty program, which follows a similar philosophy).
 If you feel that it is necessary to use a GPG key or want to conceal confidential information, our key fingerprint is: